-“Birds sound so restless!” she said, listening.
+“The birds sound so restless!” she said, listening.
 “They are hungry, but no bird will touch living flesh… How come the birds are more observant than you?”

 “He’s alive?!”
 Elie beamed; Rikter sighed.

-Smile touched Kalare’s lips.
+A gentle smile touched Kalare’s lips.

 “Patience, my girl… Had he eaten more purple dust, he’d sleep for years.
 But since he hadn’t, he should wake up soon”.